edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

 The final result is a comprehensive input data structure and the processing module with the corresponding machine learning model.
 If possible, it can have a theoretical framework to deal with such kind of analogous problem.

 **Resources:**
 I have related knowledge of machine learning theory and algorithms.
 And I will pay attention to the current issue, record logs, and reports, data sampled by Versionista, servers with big storage so that I can have a more intuitive understanding of the problem.
 Besides, all other potential implementations and theories.
-My advisor Dr. Lijun Chen and other professors, classmates are all my power to solve the problem.
+My advisor, other professors, and classmates are all my power to solve the problem.

 **Setup:**
 I have already taken the machine learning course and the optimization course.
 And one project I did was the Expedia hotel recommendation which is very close to our web monitoring project.
 Furthermore, the research what I did used optimization a lot.
 They bring me a good sense of the machine learning algorithm and the optimization strategy.